huntdatacenter/about/pages/index.md

             <v-card-text>
               <v-row dense>
                 <v-col cols="12">
-                  Trust is the foundation for everything we do.
-Since its beginning in 1984, HUNT has been pioneering trustworthy care for health data.
-We have continued the tradition with third-party verified trust, caring deeply for study participants and their data.
+                  Founded in 2013, HUNT Cloud has been at the forefront of providing reliable cloud computing services tailored for both national and international scientific initiatives under the vision «data for a better world».
                 </v-col>
               </v-row>
             </v-card-text>